kannandreams/kannandreams/README.md

 - 👨‍💻 Passionate about technology

 - 😄 Pronouns: He/Him
-- 🌱 I’m currently learning Rust, React and Web3 . 🤖
+- 🌱 I’m currently learning Go . 🤖
-- 🔭 I’m currently working on "Startup idea"
+- 🔭 I do experimental side projects
 - 👯 I’m looking to collaborate on Startups, Data related projects
 - ⚡ Fun fact: I am big fan of Egg Puffs.
-It is my breakfast for 4 years stretch but not anymore 😄
+It was the only breakfast with tea for 4 years 😄 but not anymore as habit
 - 📫: You can email me at: kannanpoem1984@gmail.com